tom-mi/iBrew/README.md

 _No tracking of you or your appliances usage!_

-For the domotics interface experts!
+For the Smarthome and Domotics Interface experts!
  * Kettle and coffee machine simulation (works with Smarter app!)
  * Console for Smarter protocol debugging
  * Monitor
  * Message blocking and patching
- * Message relay (works with Smarter app!)
  * Smarter protocol description (start web interface for a clickable web version :-)

 Tested on iKettle 2.0 v19 and SmarterCoffee v20 & v22.